README Documentation

 }

-PyCharm Usage
+PyCharm Configuration

 To use the Alpaca MCP Server with PyCharm, please follow the steps below.
 The official setup guide for configuring the MCP Server in PyCharm is available here: https://www.jetbrains.com/help/ai-assistant/configure-an-mcp-server.html